4HDAIRY/addisoncountyfielddays/content/exhibits/4H_Dairy.md

 1. Cattle  must  be  on  the  grounds  no  later  than  2:00  p.m.,  Monday.
 Cattle  may  leave  no earlier than 9:00 p.m. on Saturday.

-1. Animals  to  be  exhibited  must  have  been  cared  for  by  the  exhibitor  since  May  1st, and  listed  on  their  current  approval  forms  and/or  lease  contracts  and  signed for animals over 2 years old.
+1. Animals  to  be  exhibited  must  have  been  cared  for  by  the  exhibitor  since  May  1st, and  listed  on  their  current  approval  forms  and/or  lease  contracts  and  signed by Martha.  *** for animals over 2 years old.

-1. Each animal must be positively identified by either a state metal ear tag, AIN tag(840), registration papers or photo to match approval forms.
+1. Each animal must be positively identified by either a state metal ear tag, AIN tag (840), registration papers to match approval forms.

-1. All exhib    itors and youth showing will be at least 8 years of age as of January 1st of the year of the show and under 19 as of Jan.
+1. All exhibitors and youth showing will be at least 8 years of age as of January 1st of the year of the show and under 19 as of Jan.
 1st of the year of the show.

 1. All participants must enter both the Fitting & Showing class as well as the Conformation classes.
-All  4-H  members  are  elipate  in  all  classes.
+All  4-H  members  are  eligible to participate  in  all  classes.
 There  are  Special awards that will be awarded to Addison County 4-H members only.

 1. Each 4-H club will be responsible for providing adult supervision at night.